ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 **Usage**
 By generating and making public data that indicates how cells respond to various genetic and environmental stressors, the LINCS project will help us gain a more detailed understanding of cell pathways and aid efforts to develop therapies that might restore perturbed pathways and networks to their normal states.Polly enables the user to query metadata search  across all annotations associated with perturbations, model systems, and signatures.

-LINCS database played a crucial role to investigate the reproducibility of prototypical perturbational assay: quantifying the responsiveness of cultured cells to anti-cancer drugs and influential in requirement of FAIR data.
-With additional curations available as part of Polly, facilitates cross comparision in turn ensuring reproducibility.
+LINCS database played a crucial role to investigate the reproducibility of the prototypical perturbational assay: quantifying the responsiveness of cultured cells to anti-cancer drugs and influential in the requirement of FAIR data.
+With additional curations available as part of Polly, facilitates cross comparison in turn ensuring reproducibility.

 Identifying the transcription factors (TFs) responsible for observed changes in gene expression is an important step in understanding gene regulatory networks.
 Enrichment results from these distinct sources are integrated to generate a composite rank that improves the prediction of the correct upstream TF compared to ranks produced by individual libraries.

 **Level of curation**
 Changes in each cell line measured against treating it with different perturbations which can be drugs or genetic perturbations (CRISPR knockdown perturbations).
 Each dataset contains the gene expression values for perturbation as well as control vehicle, control untreated and control vector for the respective cell line.
-Moreover, these datasets are curated at their dataset and sample level to make them standardised and consistent.
+Moreover, these datasets are curated at their dataset and sample level to make them standardized and consistent.

 **Dataset Level**